syncfusion-content/xamarin.ios-docs/xamarin-ios/SfBarcode/Getting-Started.md

 1. Add reference to the SfBarcode in view controller as follows.

+After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders, typically: {Syncfusion Installed location}\Essential Studio{version number}\lib
+You have to add the following assembly reference to the iOS unified project ios-unifed \ Syncfusion.SfBarcode.iOS.dll

+N> Assemblies are available in unzipped package location in Mac.

-2. Create an instance of SfBarcode in view controller and add it as sub view in viewDidLoad override method.
+2.Create an instance of SfBarcode in view controller and add it as sub view in viewDidLoad override method.

 {% highlight c# %}